undergrad-partner-school

 Test Scores

-The latest reported average GPA of the enrolled students was 4.
-This implies that you'll probably need a GPA above the average to secure admission.
+The ACT composite average score for all the enrolled students in 2025 was 32 while the average GPA was 3.9.
+This implies that you'll probably need a GPA above the average to secure admission, as well as an above-average ACT score.

 Average Test Scores